EduardoStarZ/EduardoStarZ/README.md

 - 📕 Student at Instituto Federal de Brasília.
 - 💻 Fullstack developer with back-end tendencies.
 - 🦀 Rustling til death.
 - 💤 I don't sleep until i have anwsers.
-This is also the cause to my insomnia by the way.
+This is not a joke.

 <h1 align="center"> Github Stats </h1>